chinmayic/Owncloud-installation-writing-assignment/README.md

 - [Enable and disable encryption on the ownCloud server using the encryption app](https://doc.owncloud.org/server/10.5/admin_manual/configuration/files/encryption/root.html).
 - [Configure external storage](https://doc.owncloud.org/server/10.5/admin_manual/configuration/files/external_storage/).
 - [Manage users and groups](https://doc.owncloud.org/server/10.5/admin_manual/configuration/user/).

+#### Enable users to connect to the ownCloud server
+To enable a user to connect to the ownCloud server using IP address and port, do the following:
+1. Open the `config/config.php` file to edit.
+2. Change the value of the `overwritehost` parameter to `<server IP address or hostname>:<port>`.
+Example: `10.0.1.25:8080`

 ### Add a user account